jspaaks/2022-ieee/README.md

 1. Run `fairtally`
 1. Inspect `fairtally` results

-Example of how to get repository list from an organization (any other way is also fine):
+Example of how to get a list of repositories from an organization (doing it any other way is also fine!):

 ```shell
 YOUR_ORG=citation-file-format